ben-newell/configuration/README.md

 Or use commands that set your PATH variable for interactive terminal window only.
 To permanently add commands to your path: https://stackoverflow.com/questions/11530090/adding-a-new-entry-to-the-path-variable-in-zsh

 # One-offs

+Bookmarks - These get synced when I sign in.
+I used to save the html files.

 - Special tips that might not apply to anything you want/need.

 Remap the "Caps Lock" to escape key